imagej/imagej.github.io/_pages/plugins/slim-curve.md

 The SLIM Curve plugin is available from the "SLIM Curve" [update site](Update_site).

-Once you have installed the SLIM Curve plugin it becomes available on the menu under {% include bc content='Analyze | Lifetime | SLIM Curve'%}.
+Once you have installed the SLIM Curve plugin it becomes available on the menu under {% include bc path='Analyze | Lifetime | SLIM Curve'%}.

 Usage
 -----